§ 01 · Cross-sector position

 Findings

-• Espionage campaigns (AppleChris / MemFun / Getpass) — vendor technical analyses show backdoors, credential harvesters, and dead-drop resolver C2 patterns that enable long-lived access.
+• Espionage campaigns (AppleChris / MemFun / Getpass) — vendor technical analyses show backdoors, credential harvesters, and dead-drop resolver C2 patterns.
 C1

-• Edge-device vulnerability risk (PAN-OS) — critical PAN-OS CVEs remain actionable and present immediate perimeter risk for agencies with affected NGFWs.
+• Edge-device vulnerability risk (PAN-OS) — critical PAN-OS CVEs remain actionable and present immediate perimeter risk.
 C2

-• Deepfake-enabled impersonation — targeted deepfake incidents (Zoom impersonation) demonstrate advanced social engineering against public officials.
+• Deepfake-enabled impersonation — targeted deepfake incidents demonstrate advanced social engineering against public officials.
 C3

 Recommended executive action